 The application and renewal periods for the Fall 2022 semester are as follows:

-Renewal documentation to submit must include a copy of the student’s transcript showing your Spring 2022 grades and the student’s cumulative GPA and the student’s class registration for Fall 2022 semester (minimum enrollment of six credit hours required).
+Renewal documentation to submit must include a copy of the student’s transcript showing your Fall 2022 grades and the student’s cumulative GPA and the student’s class registration for Spring 2023 semester (minimum enrollment of six credit hours required).
 Click here to renew.
-The last day for submission is May 31, 2022.
+The last day for submission is December 31, 2022.

 “Failure isn’t fixed into our destiny.
 We are driven and talented, and we are capable of making smart decisions and taking the right path in life.
 We have goals and are ambitious.
 We have dreams and want to be successful.”